 Frobenius Algebras and 2D Topological Quantum Field Theory, Joachim Kock

-Honestly, one could barely call this book a quantum field theory book.
+Honestly, this book has barely anything to say about quantum field theory.
 It is mostly a book about algebra, topology and category theory.
 Regardless, it has quantum field theory in the name so it counts (ah!).
 Either way, I loved reading it and I thought it was great.
 Not really what quantum field theory is about though.
 Here’s a better read for that:

 Quantum Fields and Strings, Pierre Deligne, et al